ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorDerivative.rst

 IVectorGeometryToolVectorDerivative
 ===================================

-.. py:class:: IVectorGeometryToolVectorDerivative
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorDerivative

    object

    A vector derivative of a vector computed with respect to specified axes.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorDerivative

 Overview
 --------